tjsr/prisma-generic/README.md

 ## About this container image

-The container image is built on a recent node alpine image with an updated npm.
+The container image is built on a recent node alpine image with an updated npm, and then has npm stripped out for the runnable image.
 While I looked at using debian distroless, it turned out theat node-alpine was actually 40MB smaller after having node/npm/prisma installed!

 ## Building